 The eelgrass occurred in moderate density across much of the observed area.
-The measured density from 55 sampled quadrats was $73.3 \pm 6.4$ (mean $\pm 1$ standard error of the mean).
+The measured density from 55 sampled quadrats was 73.3 $\pm$ 6.4 (mean $\pm$ 1 standard error of the mean).
 The eelgrass generally appeared to be healthy with minimal epiphyte loading.
 Blade length was generally moderate to long.

 In addition to eelgrass, gracilarioid red alga (Family Gracilariaceae) was observed within eelgrass beds.
-There were also minor amounts of the exotic bryozoan, Zoobotryon verticillatum, other algae species, native bryozoans and sponges found within eelgrass beds.
+There were also minor amounts of the exotic bryozoan, Amathia verticillata (formerly Zoobotryon verticillatum7), other algae species, native bryozoans and sponges found within eelgrass beds.